felipaschwarz/nsp/README.md

 ## Usage

-Get your network as `torch.nn.Module` and input image.
+Get your network as `torch.nn.Module` and a valid input.

 ```python
 import torch